ECGHelloWorld/PhoenixNow/README.md

 * ~~Add code to server to verify only official android app is used~~
 * Two schedules, one that stays constant after being verified no matter what the user tries to do.
 Ie stays permanent once approved.
 * Make unverified accounts delete if someone else tries to register with the same email.
+* Add a reset password button, and confirm password button on the register screen

 # PhoenixNow
 This app facilitates signins and roll calls for schools that aren't especially centralized.